The Normandy Coast

 Claude Monet made two paintings on an Étretat hotel's armoire doors instead of paying his bill.
 The hotel had several dozen door panels painted by various artists hanging in the dining room.
 This one is now in the Art Gallery of Ontario, in Toronto.

-What looks like an extra-fancy frame is the shape of the panel that was removed from the door.
+What looks like an extra-fancy frame is the edge of the panel that was removed from the door.

 Henri Matisse visited Étretat in 1920.
 He made some paintings similar to those Monet created in the 1880s.